 Beautiful Things to Buy and Admire

-Los Olivos have some of the most beautiful stores I have visited.
+Los Olivos has some of the most beautiful stores I have visited.

 Make sure to visit J.W.
 Oeste.
-A big outdoors patio is filled with fountains, statues, bushes, flowers and too many more objects.
+A big outdoor patio is filled with fountains, statues, bushes, flowers, and too many more objects.
 You can spend hours trying to see every offering in the store.
-The personnel are very nice and two cute dogs welcome you upon arrival.
+The personnel is very nice and two cute dogs welcome you upon arrival.

 Artisans Gallery is another cute shop (they even have a pine tree created with horseshoes).
 The recently restored old silversmith workshop is now a quaint retail store offering handmade leather designs by a local artist.

-For fine and funky home décor, olive oils, soaps, cosmetics, skin and hair product, kitchen utensils, cookbooks, jewelry and gift, visit Los Olivos General Store.
-Plus everything for sale is made by local artisans or with local products.
+For fine and funky home décor, olive oils, soaps, cosmetics, skin and hair products, kitchen utensils, cookbooks, jewelry, and gifts, visit Los Olivos General Store.
+Plus, everything on sale is made by local artisans or with local products.

 Each June, the town celebrates the Olive and Jazz Festival.
 July sees the celebration of Bastille Day with tons of food.
 Other celebrations are the Quickdraw and Artwalk and the Annual Day in the Country.